Why Veins Don't Get Heart Disease?

 The next time you look at an anatomy diagram showing the red arteries and blue veins, remember: they're not just different colors on a chart.
 They're fundamentally different organs, built from different molecular blueprints, operating under different physical laws, and destined for different diseases.

-One interesting fact, when veins are removed from the venous side and placed into the arterial side, they can “arterialize” and can develop ASCVD.
+As discussed above extensively, when veins are removed from the venous side and placed into the arterial side, they can “arterialize” and can eventually develop ASCVD.
 This happens when a patient undergoes coronary artery bypass surgery (CABG).
 Veins are used to bypass plugged up arteries and they will arterialize and can later develop ASCVD and need stents or repeat CABG.
 The only way to prevent this is to lower LDL-C to target levels, likely below 55 or 40 mg/dL in these patients.

 The veins are placed in a higher pressure system when they are used for bypass.